The priority application

 The significance of this priority date is that further patent applications, based on the initial priority application may be filed within a year of the priority date and may claim priority from that first filing.
-This sets the date in time for identifying whether an invention satisfies the requirements of patentability and is the cut-off date for determining earlier publications/ disclosures (prior art) which are relevant to patentability application.
+This sets the date in time for identifying whether an invention satisfies the requirements of patentability and is the cut-off date for determining earlier publications/ disclosures (prior art) which are relevant to patentability of the application.
 The costs are for a typical case, are approximate and are exclusive of VAT.

 Requirements for patentability

 The three basic requirements for patentability in most countries of the world are that the invention is novel, inventive and industrially applicable.
 Novelty and inventiveness are assessed with respect to the prior art, and only prior art which is earlier than the priority date is relevant.
 Prior art would include publications/disclosures made by the inventor/s and it is for this reason that no disclosure of any sort should be made before a priority date is obtained.
 The general principle is that once something is in the public domain (by publication for example), this cannot be patented.
 However, if a patent application has a priority date which is earlier than the disclosure, then patentability should not be affected.
 Whilst this is a general principle, publications made after obtaining a priority date can sometimes have adverse affects on patentability of an invention if the invention is developed with time and an application to the later development is only filed later.
 The possibility of filing more than one application is considered below.